Literature: Charlie and the Chocolate Factory aka: Charlie Andthe Chocolate Factory

 It Runs on Nonsensoleum: Virtually all of the processes in Mr. Wonka's factory: "If television breaks an image down into little bits and sends them through the air, why not a bar of chocolate?"
 Then again, Mr. Wonka's nonsense explanations are usually for the benefit of the candidate children, most of whom he doesn't trust at all.

-Just Desserts: The Oompa-Loompa song about Augustus claims that this will be his fate once his trip through the pipe is through — specifically, he'll be turned into fudge.
+Just Desserts: The Oompa-Loompa song about Augustus claims that this will be his fate once his trip through the pipe is through; specifically, he'll be turned into fudge.
 Subverted in that he's rescued before that can happen (in most versions, anyway).
+The deleted Miranda Mary Piker subplot (see Playing Sick below) has them making the same claim about her, though she's seemingly fated to become peanut brittle instead of fudge.

 "Just Joking" Justification: Mr. Wonka gives this to Mrs. Gloop when she takes offense to his apparently being more concerned with his fudge than her son, and also gives it on behalf of the Oompa-Loompas after their song about Augustus.
 When Charlie asks Grandpa Joe if they really are joking, he replies that he hopes they are...